St. James, Missouri: Arts and culture

 St. James is home to several award-winning wineries, including St. James Winery.
 It is also home to Maramec Spring Park.

 The Maramec Spring Park contains the fifth largest spring in the state.
 An average of 100 million gallons of water flows from the Spring daily.
 Maramec Spring Park contains 1,860 acres of forest and fields.
 The 200-acre public use area of the park provides many amenities and activities for visitors such as a cafe, store, camping, wildlife viewing, fish feeding, picnicking, shelters, playgrounds and fishing.
 The Meramec River, a clear calm Ozark stream, flows through the park providing excellent fishing.

 The park is open year-round to the public.
 A daily entry fee is required to enter the park from mid-February through October.
 Annual passes may be purchased at the park.

 Maramec Spring Park is privately owned and operated by The James Foundation.

 Media

 The St. James Leader-Journal was the Voice of St. James since 1896 and was in continual operation for a longer period of time than any other business in the St. James City Limits, until it was closed on July 13, 2016.
 The weekly newspaper was owned by GateHouse Media.
 The Leader-Journal was a sister paper of The Rolla Daily News and the Waynesville Daily Guide.
-The Waynesville Daily Guide was also closed by Gatehouse in September of 2018.
+The Guide closed in 2018 and the Daily News was merged into the Phelps County Focus in 2021.